 Our repertory ranges from the sixteenth to the twenty-first centuries, and we perform a capella, with organ or with orchestra as required.

 We also have an associated vocal consort, Floreat, which sings the termly services at St John’s Smith Square and gives concerts in its own right, mostly of Renaissance polyphony.
-Membership is by invitation; again, enquiries are welcome from able singers capable of holding a line by themselves who are free to rehearse during the working day.
+Membership is by invitation; again, enquiries are welcome from able singers capable of holding a line by themselves with confidence and free to rehearse during the working day.